infolock/proximityUUIDFormatter/README.md

 proximityUUIDFormatter
 ======================

-Simple, light-weight formatter for dealing with Proximity UUID in a text field..
+Simple, light-weight convenience TextField formatter for dealing with Proximity UUID in a text field, to try and make it easier when having to type in that pain in the ass 32 char value....

+### Key Features

-The key feature is that it will automatically insert hyphens for you at the appropriate spot while typing in your ProximityUUID ( which can be a pain in the ass otherwise )
+* Automatically inserts hyphens at the appropriate spot while typing in a ProximityUUID
+* Allows user to Cut/Copy/Paste at any position without it affecting the automatic insertion of said hyphens
+* Restrics the ProximityUUID to be at the max 32 characters
+* Dead simple to use and unobtrusive

 Video: